strangerstudios/pmpro-infusionsoft/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3 =
+* Including the xmlrpc.inc file from Infusionsoft for older PHP versions.
+* The Infusionsoft username/id is now a settings field vs being hard coded into the plugin files.

 = .2 =
 * Added readme.
 This version is actually working and pushing users to Infusionsoft.